avamsykiran/Angular11_9to11_10Jan22_04Feb22/README.md

 Typescript interfaces
 ---------------------------------------------------------------------------------------

-    an interfaces is a tyep that cna have data memebers and methods-without-implemenation.
+    an interfaces is a type that can have data memebers and methods-without-implemenation.

-    the fields and methods are by defautl public
+    the fields and methods are by default public

     and the fields need not be initialized unlike fields of a class.

     interfaces are very frequently used to define models in angular.

-    this facilitates using JSON notation of object creation easy.
+    this facilitates using type-safty for JSON objects.